aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

         }
     })

 In this tutorial we'll focus on Query DSL and its three main groups of requests: term-level, full-text and boolean.
+You will also see how to use the Lucene query string syntax inside Query DSL.

 Term-level queries
 ^^^^^^^^^^^^^^^^^^

-Term-level queries are handy when we need to find exact matches for numbers, dates or tags.
-With this type of queries search terms are used as they are without additional analysis and the results are not sorted by relevance.
+Term-level queries are handy when we need to find exact matches for numbers, dates or tags and don't need to sort the results by relevance.
+Term-level queries use search terms as they are without additional analysis.

 One of the examples of a term-level query is searching for all entries containing a particular value in a field.
 To construct a body request we use ``term`` property which defines an object, where the name is a field and the value is a term we're searching in this field.